A database is a set of data arranged in a way that a computer program can immediately choose required portions of data. It is often called a DB.

 Fixed Length and Variable Length Fields

 Fixed length fields hold a fixed number of bits.
-A drawback of utilising fixed length fields is that some parts may be unused, but it is still required to put spaces for the maximum length case.
-Also, in cases where fields are deleted, padding for the missing fields is still required to preserve fixed start positions within a record.
+A drawback of utilising fixed length fields is that some parts may be unused, but it is still necessary to include spaces in order to comply with the maximum length case.
+Moreover, in cases where fields are deleted, padding for the missing fields is still required in order to preserve fixed start positions within a given record.

 Each database has its own database field types.
-Here are some common database field types, which are called in different names per database design:
+Here are some common database field types, which are called different names in accordance with the specific database design:

 - Text, Alphanumeric, Character, String